How to Cook Lima Beans

 Looking for other delicious side dishes?
 Visit our popular recipe pages for Black Eyed Peas in the Instant Pot.
 See How to Season Canned Black Beans.
 Looking for recipes made with fresh veggies?
 See how easy it is to cook Fresh Purple Hull Peas in the Instant Pot.
 Or add some leafy greens to the beans recipe rotation with Collard Greens or Savoy Cabbage.

-Lima beans in pot of water ready to cook.
+Green Lima beans in pot of water ready to cook.

 Lima Beans vs Butter Beans